Soulful Medicine: How to Reduce Stress Through Meditation

 Offering my own love to myself creates a cease-fire.
 And while focusing on what hurts seems counterintuitive, bearing witness with compassion creates space for self-love and acceptance.
 I have come back home to myself.

 What about you?
 What allows you to get back on track and center yourself?
 What forms of meditation have you found helpful in times of stress or anxiety?
 Please share with the Sixty and Me community in the comments.

-Get moving again this year with our FREE gentle yoga videos.
-10,000 women just like you have used these videos to find their balance, get flexible and become more centered.
-Try them now!
+Get moving again with our FREE gentle yoga videos.
+30,000 women just like you have used these videos to find their balance, get flexible and become more centered.
+Try them today!
+(Online version available immediately)